JetBrains/teamcity-documentation/topics/maven-server-side-settings.md

 ## Maven Settings Resolution on the Server Side

-The TeamCity server invokes Maven on the server side for functionality like Maven dependency triggers and  the Maven model display on the "Maven" build configuration tab.
+The TeamCity server invokes Maven on the server side for functionality like Maven dependency triggers and  the Maven model display on the __Maven__ build configuration tab.

 You can upload Maven settings using the __Administration | Project Settings | Maven Settings__ tab and then select one of the uploaded settings on the [Maven step](maven.md) settings.